Disorders that damage blood vessels to the brain, usually strokes, can cause dementia.

 Vascular dementia includes the following, which may overlap somewhat:

-Multiple lacunar infarction: Blockages occur in several small blood vessels located deep withing the brain.
+Multiple lacunar infarction: Blockages occur in several small blood vessels located deep within the brain.

 Multi-infarct dementia: Dementia is caused by several strokes, usually involving medium-sized blood vessels.

-Binswanger dementia: Several small blood vessels are blocked (lacunar infarcts) in people who have severe, poorly controlled high blood pressure and a disorder that affects blood vessels throughout the body.
+Binswanger dementia: There are widespread blockages of small blood vessels in white matter, located in the deeper tissues of the brain.
+Typically, Binswanger dementia occurs in people who have severe, poorly controlled high blood pressure and a disorder that affects blood vessels throughout the body.

 Strategic single-infarct dementia: A single area of brain tissue in a crucial area is destroyed.